What You Need to Know as a Member of LCC

 Some returning members will be exempt from auditioning for future seasons based on the following guidelines.

-- Most recent audition score of 90-100: singer exempt from future auditions, unless singer does not sing all three concert preps in the season or there is a change of director
+- Most recent audition score of 90-100: singer exempt from future auditions, unless singer does not sing both concert preps in the season or there is a change of director

-- Most recent audition score of 80-89: singer exempt from auditions for the next season, unless singer does not sing all three concert preps in the season or there is a change of director
+- Most recent audition score of 80-89: singer exempt from auditions for the next season, unless singer does not sing both concert preps in the season or there is a change of director

 Members may contact the membership chairperson to find out their most recent audition score.
 At any point, the artistic director may require a reassessment of a member’s skill regardless of their score on previous auditions.